sams96/sams96.github.io/_drafts/minor-planets.md

 that we calculated divided by those given by the MPC, which are known to a much higher degree of accuracy than our results.
-This comparison shows that our results almost always fit with those from the MPC to within our calculated uncertainties.</p>
+This comparison shows that our results almost always fit with those from the MPC to within our calculated uncertainties.

-<p>Our results could have improved by taking observations on a greater number of
-nights over the same period, although we were limited by when we had good enough weather to observe.
+Our results could have improved by taking observations on a greater number of nights over the same period, although we were limited by when we had good enough weather to observe.
-The best way to improve the accuracy of our determinations would be to make observations through a larger amount of the target bodies’ orbital periods, although we were limited in the amount of time we had to make our observations.</p>
+The best way to improve the accuracy of our determinations would be to make observations through a larger amount of the target bodies' orbital periods, although we were limited in the amount of time we had to make our observations.

-<p>\subsection{Errors on our Observations}\label{ssec:err}
+\subsection{Errors on our Observations}\label{ssec:err}
 \begin{figure}
 	\centering
 	\input{figures/obs}